antfu-collective/vitesse-webext/README.md

 contentScript hmr not work as Chromium based browser.

-As alternative, you can launch firefox with `web-ext` from command:
+As alternative, you can run firefox with command:

 ```bash
 pnpm run start:firefox
 ```

-`web-ext` will reload the extension when `extension/` files is changed.
+`web-ext` will auto reload the extension when `extension/` files is changed.

 ### Build